 I feel like I’ve found my true calling.
 In particular, I love working with other military spouses and veterans to find ways to monetize their passion for travel.
 I love working with other travel business owners to reduce the overwhelm of entrepreneurship.

 I love helping business owners systemize, prioritize, and get more efficiency in their businesses.
 In particular, I know this last point is a topic of training/ education that is seriously lacking in the travel industry.
+All in all there should be more travel advisor training.

 There are tons of resources on supplier, destination, and marketing training, but little-to-no training/ education on running an efficient 21stcentury digital business.
 I know if there was a person like me out there when I first started out in the travel industry, I would’ve sought out her guidance in a heartbeat.
 I have the tools, knowledge, and passion to help fill this gap in the industry.
 After all, “God does not call the qualified.
 God qualifies the called.”